Organizing an ECI Conference

 Formats and Sites

-The traditional format for an ECI conference calls for conference check-in on Sunday afternoon with technical sessions held each morning and late afternoon/evening through Friday noon.
+The traditional format for an ECI conference calls for conference check-in on Sunday afternoon with technical sessions held each morning and late afternoon/evening through Thursday or Friday noon.
 Afternoons are used for informal gatherings, poster sessions, field trips, subgroup meetings and recreation.
 This format has served well to build important professional networks in many areas.
 ECI welcomes proposals for shorter conferences and for conferences which span weekends in order to reduce the number of working days participants are away from their offices.
-Typically all meals are included so as to promote interaction among participants.
+Typically, all meals are included so as to promote interaction among participants.

 The following locations are among those which have received the most positive feedback: